 Pray with me?

-Thank You, Lord Jesus, for being our flawless sacrifice and laying down Your life for all mankind; for laying Your life down for me.
+Thank You, Lord Jesus, for being our flawless sacrifice and laying down Your life for me.
 Now—through Your death and resurrection—I can have a daily, restored life here with the Father and with You.
 I have the promise of eternity with You and the Father in Heaven.
 May all praise and glory be to Your Name.
 Amen.

-As a special gift for the first two books in the SISTERS OF LAZARUS series, my husband Mike created this beautiful video.
+As a special gift for our last devotion, my husband Mike created this beautiful video when GLORY REVEALED was released.